-8 Formats and standards
+5 Formats and standards

-Speex can encode speech in both narrowband and wideband and provides different bit-rates.
-However not all features must be supported by a certain implementation or device.
-In order to be said "Speex compatible" (whatever that means), an implementation must implement at least a basic set of features.
+Speex can encode speech in both narrowband and wideband and provides different bitrates.
+However, not all features need to be supported by a certain implementation or device.
+In order to be called "Speex compatible" (whatever that means), an implementation must implement at least a basic set of features.